 Cohen’s books have covered a wide range of topics for a lay audience, including the search for an AIDS vaccine, the science of miscarriage, the scientific differences between humans and chimpanzees, and a critical analysis of Tijuana, Mexico’s faltering response to its HIV/AIDS epidemic.

-Cohen has coordinated and appeared in two, multi-part series on the PBS NewsHour that focused on efforts to end the AIDS epidemic and won a national Emmy for this work.
+Cohen has coordinated and appeared in two, multi-part series on PBS NewsHour that focused on efforts to end the AIDS epidemic and won an Emmy for this work.
 His print stories have received awards from the U.S. National Academy of Sciences, the National Association of Science Writers, the American Society for Microbiology, the American Society of Tropical Medicine and Hygiene, the Treatment Action Group, the Pan American Health Organization, the Council for the Advancement of Science Writing, and the National Institute of Healthcare Management.

 Cohen earned a B.A. in science writing from the University of California, San Diego (1981).
 He lives in Cardiff, California.